SangHoon-Yoon/Personal-academic-website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
+- Cellular mechanisms of skeletal muscle fatigue
-- Computational Linguistics
+- High-intensity exercise
-- Information Retrieval
+- Sex differences

 # Education to show in About widget
 education: